 iPhone For Dummies

 Your iPhone can be so much more than a communication tool to talk into.
 Aside from making calls and creating your contacts, you need to get familiar with the many options available on the iPhone touchscreen.
-You'll also want to be able to handle troubleshooting when your Apple device acts strangely or stops working.
+You’ll also want to be able to handle troubleshooting when your Apple device acts strangely or stops working.
 Finally, if you have a brand new iPhone, you’ll appreciate the quick setup guide.

 Mastering the iPhone’s Multitouch Screen